- May 05, 2022

 Estimated Book Costs: CAD $800

-We are no longer accepting applications for the September 2021 intake.
+We are not accepting applications for the January 2022 intake.

 Gain the skills needed to manage information in a hospital nursing unit.
 Topics covered include basic human needs, hospital organization, medical terminology, medical orders, communication skills, telephone and reception activities, and hospital information systems.
 Our graduates have excellent employment prospects with a high rate of recruitment.